StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW PARTITIONS.md

     1 row in set (0.00 sec)
     ```

-2. Display information of all temporary partitions from the specified table under the specified db
+2. Display information of all temporary partitions from the specified table under the specified db.

     ```sql
     SHOW TEMPORARY PARTITIONS FROM example_db.table_name;
     ```

-3. Display the information of the specified partition of the specified table under the specified db
+3. Display the information of the specified partition of the specified table under the specified db.

     ```sql
     -- Common partition